MercyMarkus/mercymarkus.com/content/posts/2025/series/dtc-dez-jan-2025/dtc-dez-2025-module-2.md

 > [!NOTE]
 > The files I reference/used for the course are hosted in this [git repository](https://github.com/MercyMarkus/2025_zoomcamp/tree/main)
-{}

 > [!NOTE]
 >You can find all videos for this module in this [YouTube Playlist](https://go.kestra.io/de-zoomcamp/yt-playlist).

 ## Build Data Pipelines with Kestra

-This module involved building ETL pipelines for Yellow and Green Taxi data from NYC’s Taxi and Limousine Commission (TLC) for the years 2019 & 2020 using Kestra in GCP.
+This module involved building ETL pipelines for Yellow and Green Taxi data from NYC’s Taxi and Limousine Commission (TLC) for the years 2019 & 2020 using Kestra both locally and in GCP.

 ### Learning Points

 1. Extracting data from [CSV files](https://github.com/DataTalksClub/nyc-tlc-data/releases).
-2. Loading it into Postgres and Google Cloud (GCS + BigQuery).
+2. Loading it into Postgres locally and on Google Cloud (GCS + BigQuery).
-3. Exploring scheduling and backfilling Kestra workflows.
+3. Exploring scheduling and backfilling Kestra workflows both locally and on Google Cloud (GCS + BigQuery).

 ### Notes

 Following along to this module was mostly straight forward with a few gotchas.
 Some of these were:

+- Running Kestra, Postgres and PgAdmin using Docker and accessing the Kestra & PgAdmin Dashboard locally didn't work with the `docker-compose.yml` provided for the module.
+  - This was partly because Kestra and PgAdmin's default ports are both on port 8080 and needed to be updated.
+Thankfully, the [module's FAQs](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration#troubleshooting-tips) came in handy and provided a sample Docker Compose file with guidance on resolving this and the **Connection Refused** errors for linux users.
 - Linux users will encounter **Connection Refused** errors when connecting to the Postgres DB from within Kestra.
-This is because host.docker.internal works differently on Linux.
+This is because `host.docker.internal` works differently on Linux.
-- Running Kestra, Postgres and PgAdmin using Docker and accessing the Kestra & PgAdmin Dashboard locally.
-  - This was a little tricky because Kestra and PgAdmin's default ports are both 8080.
-Thankfully, the [module's FAQs](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration#troubleshooting-tips) came in handy and provided a sample Docker Compose file with guidance on navigating this and the **Connection Refused** errors.
-- Additionally, for the **Connection Refused** errors, I updated the pluginDefaults connection info for the different flows referencing it (except for the `03_postgres_dbt.yaml` flow) to the name of the Postgres image defined in the `docker-compose.yml` file.
+  - Updating the pluginDefaults connection info for the different flows referencing it (except for the `03_postgres_dbt.yaml` flow) to the name of the Postgres image defined in the `docker-compose.yml` file resolved this.

 #### Previous